marcoaaz/Acevedo-Kamber/README.md

    - plotLogHistogramH2.m = function that follows plotLogHistogramH for plotting modal mineralogy with stacked bar histogram and was reformatted for petrography by Balz K.
    - qupathPhaseMap_v7.m = interprets pixel classification maps from QuPath software in the MatLab environment and performs AIM, granulometry, and a few statistical analysis of the shapes.

-## Updates

 For installation, ensure that you locate the paths of the functions outlined above.
 If there are further issues with the scripts and functions, please raise an issue.
 A Windows OS machine (with a virtual Linux machine) is required to run the sections of the scripts requiring to call the command line.

+## Updates

 This repository is no longer mantained (see description at the top).
+All the functions above were integrated in Cube Converter and Phase Interpreter software.

+## Citation

+**Acevedo Zamora, M.A.; Kamber, B.S.
+Petrographic Microscopy with Ray Tracing and Segmentation from Multi-Angle Polarisation Whole-Slide Images. ***Minerals*** 2023, 13, 156. https://doi.org/10.3390/min13020156**

+Please, also cite the authors of the open-source software (Bioformats, QuPath, VIPS), who can be contacted at the largest bioinformatics imaging [forum](https://forum.image.sc/).

 Thank you.
 Marco